HardlySalty/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+let, const, var
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+a function is a piece of code that tells the code within in it to run use case is so that you can tell the code within it to run multiple times at different times.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->